Uxbridge: Urban development

 In 1871 the town's first purpose-built police station was built in Windsor Street.
 The building included three cells and stables.
 The Metropolitan Police continued to use the building until 1988, when operations moved to a new site in Harefield Road.
 The building subsequently became the Old Bill public house in 1996, renamed the Fig Tree in 2006.

 In the early 1900s the Uxbridge and District Electricity Supply Company had been established a power station in Waterloo Road, and much of the town was connected by 1902, although some houses still had gas lighting in 1912.
 A water tower on Uxbridge Common was built in 1906, resembling a church tower, to improve the supply to the town.

 Wood panelling from a room in the Crown & Treaty public house was sold in 1924 to an American businessman, who installed it in his office in the Empire State Building in New York.
 It was returned in 1953 as a gift to the newly crowned Queen Elizabeth II and returned to the house, although the monarch retained ownership.

 On 31 August 1935 Uxbridge Lido, an outdoor swimming pool built in the "Moderne" or Art Deco style, was officially opened.
 Before the opening, many residents swam in a section of the Frays River near Harefield Road, and the Colne.
 The pool, pavilion building, entrance building and both fountains were designated Grade II listed buildings in 1998.
 Despite the listing, the pool was closed to the public and the buildings became subject to heavy vandalism.
-Uxbridge open-air pool was fully refurbished during 2009 and re-opened in May 2010.
-Added to the site, now named Hillingdon Sports and Leisure Complex, is a 50 m indoor competition pool, a leisure pool, a 100-station gym, a wide range of exercise classes, an athletics stadium and track, 3G floodlit pitches, a sports hall, a café and a crèche.
+The Uxbridge open-air pool was fully refurbished during 2009 and re-opened in May 2010.
+Added to the site, renamed Hillingdon Sports and Leisure Complex, was a 50 m indoor competition pool, a leisure pool, a 100-station gym, a wide range of exercise classes, an athletics stadium and track, 3G floodlit pitches, a sports hall, a café and a crèche.
 The Grade II listed buildings are still standing.